-->

 In crimes mala prohibita, the acts are not by nature wrong, evil or bad.
 They are punished only because there is a law prohibiting them for public good, and thus good faith or lack of criminal intent in doing the prohibited act is not a defense.

 In crimes mala in se, the acts are by nature wrong, evil or bad, and so generally condemned.
-The moral trait of the offender is involved; thus good faith or lack of criminal intent on the part of the offender is a defense, unless the crime is the result of criminal negligence.
-Correspondingly, modifying circumstances are considered in punishing the offender.
+The moral trait of the offender is involved; thus good faith or lack of criminal intent on the part of the offender is a defense unless the crime is the result of criminal negligence.
+Correspondingly, modifying circumstances is considered in punishing the offender.

 2003 Bar Exam Question